Tuesday, December 5, 2017

 Yet, always, always, the end result is worth every miserable moment.
 There is such warmth to be found in the glow of a Christmas tree.
 It's the beckoning light for family to gather around, for friends to be entertained by.

 But first, the agony, the war and the mess.
 We've always had an artificial tree.
 For convenience I guess, though that suggestion is rather laughable.
 The early ones were ridiculous imitations and a lot of work.
 Branches were stuck in individually by hand.
 The holes would split, the branches droop as a result.
 Our modern version has far greater aesthetic appeal, but is cumbersome to put in place.
 Also, it came with pinecones and clumps of 'snow', that are the bane of my existence.
 Not only do they fall and make a mess, but they're difficult to decorate around.

 The real challenge, though, is the lighting.
 First it's the tangled strings, an issue we believe now to have resolved with improved storage.
 Then it's the dead strings, which work fine when you check them but for unexplained reasons quit on the tree.
 Progress is thus delayed until we can purchase new ones.

 Over the decades the task has resulted in toppled trees, broken ornaments, mismatched lights and strings of off-colour words.

-Finally, by 9 o'clock the job was complete.
+Finally, just in time for a much-needed cocktail, the job was complete and my efforts had resulted in a vision of twinkling splendour.
 All the frustration eased away as I appreciated the beauty of this festive tradition.
 Images of snuggling beside the tree on chilly winter nights, gently falling snow and a room full of laughter and love soothed and comforted.
 I had reached the joyful part of this seasonal tradition — the time to relax and enjoy the peace and pleasure of my wonderful life.

 iCLIPART.com Christmas Tree Illustrations